Turningl/FedLG/README.md

 # A federated graph learning method to multi-party collaboration for molecular discovery

-This is an implementation for FedLG (federated learning Lanczos Graph).
+This is an implementation for FedLG (federated learning Lanczos graph).

 ## Table of Contents